fenglish/bank_tech_test/README.md

 ```
 ```
 As a bank customer
-so that I can see my money transaction with the date
-I want to see my bank statement
+so that I can see my money transaction ordered by date I want to print my bank statement
 ```
 ###Technology
 - Ruby